thebrowsercompany/swift-build/README.md

 ## Getting the latest build

 ### Stable builds
-The latest stable build can be acuqired from the Swift [downloads](https://download.swift.org).
+The latest stable build can be acquired from the Swift [downloads](https://download.swift.org).